Updated on October 7, 2024

 Potential complications associated with pulpitis include:

-More rarely, infections or inflammation from pulpitis can spread and cause:
+Rarely, infections or inflammation from pulpitis can spread.
+This then causes:

 • Meningitis — infection and swelling in the membranes surrounding the spinal cord and brain